tankarageldi/sentiment-analysis-tool/README.md

 data = data.head(1000)
 ```

-1. Sentiment Analysis
+2.Sentiment Analysis
 Using the VADER sentiment analysis tool, sentiment scores for each review are calculated and stored in a dictionary:

 ```python
 from nltk.sentiment import SentimentIntensityAnalyzer